Your Licensed Queens Stairlift Specialists

 Straight

-Astoria two-family — wood-frame upper-unit stair, 3 hours on site
+Astoria two-family — straight rail on original hardwood stairs, 3 hours on site

 Astoria, NY Installed March 2026

 A 1948 wood-frame two-family with aluminum siding on 30th Street in Astoria.
-Yiayia lives in the upper unit; her own front door opens onto a straight flight of 14 steps climbing directly to her living room.
-The consultation ran half in Greek and half in English — her son translated the measurements while the grandchildren kept count from the top landing.
-We installed the standard slim-profile rail bolted into the existing treads, no wall contact, no touching the original newel post at the bottom.
-Three hours on site and Yiayia rode it up twice before we packed the truck.
-The lower unit was not affected at any point.
+The grandmother lives in the upper unit — her own front door opens onto a straight flight of 14 hardwood steps climbing directly to her living room.
+The consultation ran half in Greek and half in English.
+The rail bolts into the original hardwood treads only, never touches the banister or walls.
+Three hours from first drill to final test ride.
+She tested it twice, then went upstairs to make coffee in her own kitchen for the first time in three months.

 Installation details